cristian-guerrero/legion-go-tricks/README.md

   - note, this **does not apply to hhd**, only applies to rogue-enemy + steam-powerbuttond
 - retroarch does not support the PS5 Dualsense Edge yet
   - for now, better to use emudeck + standalone emulators for all your emulation
+- HHD PS5 Controller Emulator bug
+  - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
+  - workaround: don't press anything for a few seconds, let the device register itself
+  - dev is investigating, this will probably be fixed in a later update to HHD

 # Resources